pingidentity/pingidentity-devops-getting-started/docs/how-to/splunkLogging.md

 !!! warning "Splunk Account"
     You will need valid credentials from Splunk to install the applications.
 You can use a free trial if necessary.

+!!! note "PingDirectory App"
+    While not shown in this example, Ping also provides a Splunk App for PingDirectory.
+You would need to attach the Splunk UF sidecar to your PingDirectory pods as done here for PingFederate and PingAccess.

 ### Create a configmap
 Use the HEC token generated earlier to update the file `20-kubernetes/splunk/splunk-config-init.yaml` (search for **#CHANGEME**).